aliyusufay/DDR1-SDRAM-Controller-Functional-Design/README.md

 # 🧠 DDR1 SDRAM Functional Controller – SystemVerilog

-A fully synthesizable, JEDEC JESD79F-compliant functional RTL controller for DDR1 SDRAM.
+A JEDEC JESD79F-compliant functional RTL controller for DDR1 SDRAM.
 This design integrates the control path, datapath, and auto-precharge execution logic.
 It is capable of issuing, sequencing, and validating DDR1 commands with full timing enforcement and a cycle-accurate burst datapath.

 ---